 This discussion and the notes to the Condensed Consolidated Financial Statements include certain forward-looking statements, including those regarding the performance outlook for the Company and its individual businesses and all other statements not addressing solely historical facts or present conditions.
-Actual results could differ materially from those reflected by the forward-looking statements in this discussion and a number of factors may adversely affect the forward looking statements and the Company's future results, liquidity, capital resources or prospects.
+Actual results could differ materially from those reflected by the forward-looking statements in this discussion, in the notes to the Condensed Consolidated Financial Statements, and in other disclosures, including those regarding the Company's performance outlook for the fourth quarter of Fiscal 2009.

+A number of factors may adversely affect the outlook reflected in forward looking statements and the Company's future results, liquidity, capital resources or prospects.
 These factors (some of which are beyond the Company's control) include:

-- Adjustments to financial information reported, including the income tax liability related to the Finish Line shares. - · Continuing weakness in the consumer economy. - Fashion trends that affect the sales or product margins of the Company's retail product offerings. - Changes in the timing of holidays, or in the onset of seasonal weather affecting period-to-period sales comparisons. - Disruptions in business caused by hurricane activity or other adverse weather conditions. - Changes in buying patterns by significant wholesale customers, and deterioration in the financial condition of wholesale customers, limiting their ability to buy or pay for merchandise offered by the Company. - Disruptions in product supply or distribution. - Further unfavorable trends in fuel costs, foreign exchange rates, foreign labor and material costs and other factors affecting the cost of products. - Changes in business strategies by the Company's competitors (including pricing, distribution and promotional discounts), the entry of additional competitors into the Company's markets, and other competitive factors. - The Company's ability to open, staff and support additional retail stores on schedule and at acceptable expense levels and to renew leases in existing stores on schedule and at acceptable expense levels. - The Company's ability to negotiate acceptable lease terminations and otherwise to execute its previously announced store closing plans on schedule and at expected expense levels. - Unexpected changes to the market for the Company's shares and the impact of any future stock repurchases. - Variations from expected pension-related charges caused by conditions in the financial markets. - The outcome of litigation, investigations and environmental matters involving the Company, including but not limited to the outcome of negotiations with the Environmental Protection Agency disclosed in Note 10 to the Condensed Consolidated Financial Statements and including but not limited to the other matters discussed in Note 10.
+- Continuing weakness in the economy and disruptions in the financial markets affecting the ability or willingness of the consumer to purchase the Company's products.
+The effects of economic weakness may be particularly pronounced in the holiday shopping season, which accounts for a disproportionately significant amount of the Company's expected sales and earnings for the year, and the apparent severity of the current downturn makes its effect on the Company's near-term outlook unusually difficult to predict. - Fashion trends that affect the sales or product margins of the Company's retail product offerings. - Inability of customers to obtain credit. - Changes in the timing of holidays, or in the onset of seasonal weather affecting period-to-period sales comparisons. - Changes in buying patterns by significant wholesale customers. - Bankruptcies and deterioration in the financial condition of wholesale customers, limiting their ability to buy or pay for merchandise offered by the Company. - Disruptions in product supply or distribution. - Unfavorable trends in fuel costs, and further unfavorable trends in foreign exchange rates, foreign labor and material costs and other factors affecting the cost of products. - Changes in business strategies by the Company's competitors (including pricing, distribution and promotional discounts), the entry of additional competitors into the Company's markets, and other competitive factors. - The Company's ability to open, staff and support additional retail stores on schedule and at acceptable expense levels and to renew leases in existing stores on schedule and at acceptable expense levels. - The Company's ability to negotiate acceptable lease terminations and otherwise to execute its previously announced store closing plans on schedule and at expected expense levels. - Unexpected changes to the market for the Company's shares and the impact of any future stock repurchases. - Variations from expected pension-related charges caused by conditions in the financial markets. - The outcome of litigation, investigations and environmental matters involving the Company, including but not limited to the matters discussed in Note 10 to the Condensed Consolidated Financial Statements.